Introduction

 On 27 July 2019, the Prime Minister announced that the Towns Fund would support an initial 101 places across England to develop Town Deal proposals, to drive economic regeneration and deliver long-term economic and productivity growth.

 A Town Deal is an agreement in principle between government, the Lead Council and the Town Deal Board.
-It will set out a vision and strategy for the town, and what each party agrees to do to achieve this vision.
+It sets out a vision and strategy for the town, and what each party agrees to do to achieve this vision.

-Each of the 101 towns selected to work towards a Town Deal also received accelerated funding last year for investment in capital projects that would have an immediate impact and help places “build back better” in the wake of Covid-19.
+Each of the 101 towns selected to work towards a Town Deal also received accelerator funding in 2021/22 for investing in five small capital projects that would have an immediate impact and help places “build back better” in the wake of Covid-19.

 Town Investment plan